speedingplanet/intuit-rxjava/rxjava-lab01/lab-01.md

 Use TestObserver to write better tests for Manager.
 Specifically:
 * Test whether the `getTeam` Observable completed
 * Test whether the `getTeam` Observable had any errors
-* Test whether that Observable returned the right values in the right order
+* Test whether the Observable returned the right values in the right order

 ## Part 4